jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2025/Google-Cybersecurity-Forecast-2025.md

 social engineering operations targeting software developers, and we expect these tactics to continue into next year.

 North Korean actors will continue to pursue revenue generation through IT workers and cryptocurrency theft.
 IT workers will use stolen and fabricated identities to apply for high paying software development jobs.
-Significantly, IT workers have also leveraged privileged access to their employers systems to enable malicious cyber intrusions, and that trend will continue into next year.
+Significantly, IT workers have also leveraged privileged access to their employers’ systems to enable malicious cyber intrusions, and that trend will continue into next year.

+7

-Cybersecurity Forecast 2025
+Cybersecurity Forecast 2025 Global
-8
-Global
 Forecasts

 PRC Actors Will Continue to Deploy
 Custom Malware Ecosystems for
 Embedded Systems

-Endpoint detection and response (EDR) platforms continue to be a vital component of an organizations security architecture and enable visibility into endpoint activity that is critical for effective security monitoring.
-In order to evade detection, Peoples Republic of China (PRC)\-nexus espionage actors have continually demonstrated their proclivity and adeptness in developing highly customized malware ecosystems for embedded systems where EDR solutions are not readily available, and traditional digital forensics and incident
+Endpoint detection and response (EDR) platforms continue to be a vital component of an organization’s security architecture and enable visibility into endpoint activity that is critical for effective security monitoring.
+In order to evade detection, People’s Republic of China (PRC)\-nexus espionage actors have continually demonstrated their proclivity and adeptness in developing highly customized malware ecosystems for embedded systems where EDR solutions are not readily available, and traditional digital forensics and incident